tpm2-software/tpm2-pkcs11/docs/CONTRIBUTING.md

 <https://security-center.intel.com/VulnerabilityHandlingGuidelines.aspx>

-## Guidelines for submitting changes:
+## Guidelines for submitting changes

-All changes should be introduced via github pull requests.
+All changes should be introduced via GitHub pull requests.
 This allows anyone to comment and provide feedback in lieu of having a mailing list.
 For pull requests opened by non-maintainers, any maintainer may review and merge that pull request.
 For maintainers, they either must have their pull request reviewed by another